Anthrobotics/anthro-docs/docs/contribution-guide.md

 ### Roboticists

 ***Experienced in working with robots?
 Want to be part of building the next evolution in humanity?
-Join our hardware team!
+Join our team!

 **What you'll be doing:**